zhuxiao/asvbm/README.md

 ## File format description

-Before using SV_STAT, both the user-called SV set and the benchmark data set are in bed file format with the first 5 columns are below: Both the user-called SV set and the benchmark data set are in bed file format with the first 5 columns are below(latter):
+Before using SV_STAT, both the user-called SV set and the benchmark data set are in bed file format with the first 5 columns are below:
 ```sh
 chromosome,start_ref_pos,end_ref_pos,SV_type,SV_len
 ```